jonathan-vella/microsoft-sovereign-cloud-brain-trek/docs/level-100/knowledge-check.md

 # Level 100 Knowledge Check
 {: .no_toc }

 Test your understanding of Digital Sovereignty fundamentals with this knowledge check.
-This quiz covers concepts from all Level 100 modules.
+This assessment covers concepts from all Level 100 modules.

 ---